genix-project/genix/doc/developer-notes.md

 ============================

-A few non-style-related recommendations for developers, as well as points to pay attention to for reviewers of GENIX Core code.
+A few non-style-related recommendations for developers, as well as points to pay attention to for reviewers of Genix Core code.

 General GENIX Core
 ----------------------